2023–24 Toledo Rockets men's basketball team

 The 2023–24 Toledo Rockets men's basketball team represented the University of Toledo during the 2023–24 NCAA Division I men's basketball season.
 The Rockets, led by 14th-year head coach Tod Kowalczyk, played their home games at Savage Arena in Toledo, Ohio, as members of the Mid-American Conference (MAC).
 They finished the season 20–12, 14–4 in MAC play, to win their fourth straight regular-season MAC championship.
 They were upset by Kent State in the quarterfinals of the MAC tournament.
-Toledo was not selected for the National Invitation Tournament and declined to participate in the College Basketball Invitational and the CollegeInsider.com tournament.
+Due to a rule change in the selection process for the National Invitation Tournament, conference champions were no longer guaranteed an automatic bid, which Toledo had secured each of the previous three years it won the MAC regular season title.
+Toledo was not selected for the NIT and declined to participate in the College Basketball Invitational and the CollegeInsider.com tournament.

 Previous season

 The Rockets finished 27–8 and won their third straight regular-season championship with a 16–2 record in MAC play.
 They defeated Miami and Ohio in the first two rounds of the MAC tournament before losing to Kent State in the final.
 As a regular-season champion who did not win their conference tournament, they received an automatic bid to the National Invitation Tournament, where they lost to Michigan in the first round.